 - Build targeted custom audiences for future ads

 Even if you’re not using Facebook ads yet, you should install the pixel now.
 It will start collecting data right away, so you won’t have to start from scratch when you’re ready to create your first campaign.

-Facebook tracking pixel data will help make sure your ads are seen by the people most likely to take a desired action.
+Facebook tracking pixel data will help make sure your ads are seen by the people most likely to take the desired action.
 This allows you to improve your Facebook ad conversion rate and get a better ROI.